cherryninna/Criminal_enterprises-_gangs_and_syndicates/README.md

 Mr. [Alexandre Dulaunoy](https://github.com/adulau) and Mr. [Christian Studer](https://github.com/chrisr3d)

 ## Context
 This is an academic project, part of the Master's university course **Threat intelligence** taught @ Université de Lorraine.
-With the help of our tutors, we chose a topic that highlights the names of the most influential criminals worldwide and their activities throughout the years.
+With the help of our tutors, we chose a topic that highlights the names of some of the most influential criminals worldwide and their activities throughout the years.
 This repository contains the source code of a web scraper that analyses our target [Wikipedia page](https://en.wikipedia.org/wiki/List_of_criminal_enterprises,_gangs,_and_syndicates) and generates JSON objects.

 ## Purpose